GeyserMC/GeyserWiki/_docs/geyser/extensions.md

 }
 ```

-To build your extension, run gradle build task, and install the extension.
+To build your extension, run Gradle build task, and install the extension.

 ### Creating commands with Geyser Extensions
 To create a command, you would need to use the "Commands" package in the Geyser API.
 Brief rundown: